The best time to

 Give

-Gift 5% of the balance to charities of your choice every year
+Gift a % of the balance to charities of your choice every year

 Scale

-As your company grows, so does the balance of your PAF, scaling the good you can do in the world
+As your cash is invested or your company grows, so does the balance of your foundation

 How